queryluke/masseffect-5e/static/data/spells/warp.md

 ---
 Make a ranged spell attack on an organic creature you can see within range.
 On a hit, you generate a rapidly shifting mass effect field inside the target dealing necrotic damage equal to 3d10 + your spellcasting ability modifier.
-In addition, the target is primed (necrotic) until the end of its next turn.
+In addition, the target is <condition id="primed" sub="necrotic"/> until the end of your next turn.
 This damage bypasses shields.

 __At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 2d10 for each slot level above the 2nd.